CELEBRATING SMALL FAMILY FARMERS AND BUILDING PARTNERSHIPS FOR ENVIRONMENTAL STEWARDSHIP AND COMMUNITY

 John and Christine Deck have worked the land at Deck Family Farm for over 15 years.
 They take a long-term approach to developing a sustainable livestock operation by improving the health of the land.
 The farm does not use herbicides, pesticides, hormones, antibiotics, or synthetic nitrogen fertilizers.
 Instead, they generate soil fertility through the natural cycles of composting, grazing management, and seeding a variety of grasses.
 Deck Family Farm aspires to create a model that can be replicated and that does not harm the planet in ways that are associated with industrial, mono-cropped systems of agriculture.

 One of the only humane slaughterhouses on the West Coast, Carlton Farms has been family owned and operated since 1956.
-Their commitment to USDA standards and a human end-of-life treatment to livestock has made them one of the most important businesses in the farm-to-table movement in the Pacific Northwest.
+Their commitment to USDA standards and a humane end-of-life treatment to livestock has made them one of the most important businesses in the farm-to-table movement in the Pacific Northwest.

 Well, that's us!
 We're a bunch of happy craftspeople living in one of the most innovative food cities in America, focused on raising the bar and bettering the world by redefining American charcuterie.
 To us, that starts here with this wonderful network of farmers.